Oregon Legislature Considers Harsher Penalties for Hit-and-Run Drivers

 - Remain at the scene of the accident until law enforcement arrives and has collected the required information from you (this is not applicable to those injured and in need of medical assistance)

 Should you be the victim of a hit-and-run, you do have some recourse for collecting compensation for the injuries and damages you have suffered.
 Even if the hit-and-run driver isnâ€™t ever caught, you have the right to recover your financial losses from your own Oregon auto insurance provider under its uninsured and underinsured motorist clauses.
-While your insurance provider may try to provide you with as little as possible for your damages, as Oregon lawyers for injuries, we are here to assist you in obtaining compensated from your own insurer for:
+While your insurance provider may try to provide you with as little as possible for your damages, as Portland injury lawyer, we are here to assist you in obtaining compensated from your own insurer for:

 - Medical expenses